datanav/docs/rdf-support.rst

     subject predicate object

-Where subjects and predicates are URIs and object can be either a literal (i.e. a quoted string, representing dates, numbers, strings etc) or another subject (URI).
+While subjects and predicates are always URIs, objects can be either a literal (i.e. a quoted string, representing dates, numbers, strings etc) or another subject (URI).
 There are other optional elements to these subjects such as language and/or datatype identifiers - again refer to the standard for more detail.

 You can have multiple statements for a single subject.

 A common representation of such RDF triples is `NTriples <https://www.w3.org/TR/2014/REC-n-triples-20140225/>`_, where each URI is enclosed in brackets and every statement (triple) ends with a punctuation mark.
 Semicolon can also be